Spaceman of Bohemia: Plot

 Jakub leaves his wife, Lenka, on Earth while he goes on this eight-month mission.
 He continues to talk to her every day over video-call, along with his mission engineer Petr.
 The stress of the situation coupled with a feeling of abandonment becomes too much for Lenka, and she leaves Jakub.
 This adds to Jakub's feeling of extreme loneliness, making his mission almost unbearable.
 He begins to drink extensively and becomes depressed, and he starts to question his mental state when he hears voices.
-After he starts seeing a giant, talking spider walking around the space shuttle, Jakub thinks it is just his imagination or a mental breakdown, but he becomes less sure of this as he continues to see the spider.
+After he starts seeing a giant, talking spider walking around the space shuttle, Jakub thinks it is his imagination or a mental breakdown, but he becomes less sure of this as he continues to see the spider.
 The spider, which Jakub decides to call Hanuš, reveals that he is an alien from another planet and was sent to research humans and their way of life.

 Jakub passes his time with Hanuš while getting reports back from the spy he hired to follow Lenka.
-When he finally reaches the Chopra, the dust particles tear open his ship and he decides to spend his last moments with a dying Hanuš, who he has grown very close to.
+When he finally reaches Chopra, the dust particles tear open his ship and he decides to spend his last moments with a dying Hanuš, whom he has grown very close to.
 At the last moment, Jakub is rescued by a Russian shuttle, where he meets three other cosmonauts.
 They explain that they are from a secret Russian program and that once they land he will be imprisoned.
 As they are landing, Jakub escapes with the help of one of the cosmonauts who claims to have met Hanuš as well.
-The escape attempt causes the ship to crash, which leads to Jakub being the only survivor.
-He was pronounced dead to the world and decides this is better for both him and Lenka, who he believes is happier without him.
+The escape attempt causes the ship to crash, with Jakub as the only survivor.
+He learns he was pronounced dead to the world and decides this is better for both him and Lenka, who he believes is happier without him.
 He travels back to his childhood home, where he decides to live the rest of his life.